tierklinik-dobersberg/tech-blog/content/posts/hugo-tailwind-postcss.md

 mkdir -p assets
 ```

-In this folder, create a file called `styles.pcss` with the following content:
+In this folder, create a file called `styles.css` with the following content:

 ```scss
 @import 'tailwindcss/base.css';